LivingWorld: Interactive 4D World Generation with Environmental Dynamics

 \subsection{Motion Propagation and Rendering}

-Although the learned motion field provides continuous velocity predictions, directly advecting Gaussian primitives along the field over time introduces several practical challenges.
-When Gaussians are warped according to the motion field, their spatial distribution gradually deviates from the original reconstructed scene structure.
-Since our framework does not rely on generating additional video supervision or iterative refinement to fill missing regions, this process may leave density gaps in the scene as Gaussians move away from their initial locations.
+Although the learned motion field provides continuous velocity predictions, repeatedly advecting Gaussian primitives gradually causes them to drift away from their original spatial distribution.
+As a result, the rendered scene may develop density gaps in highly dynamic regions.
+Since our framework does not rely on iterative video-based refinement to recover these regions, we explicitly address this issue during motion propagation.

-\textbf{Bidirectional Motion Propagation.} To alleviate this issue, we propagate Gaussians along the motion field in both forward and backward directions, forming a temporally symmetric motion cycle.
+\textbf{Bidirectional Motion Propagation.} To preserve spatial coverage during propagation, we advect Gaussians along the learned motion field in both forward and backward directions, forming a temporally symmetric motion cycle.
 Similar to Eulerian flow integration in image space (Eqs.~\ref{eq:euler_motion}, \ref{eq:euler_integral}), we update the position of each Gaussian using discrete Euler integration over the learned motion field \(F_{\theta} : \mathbb{R}^3 \rightarrow \mathbb{R}^3\).

 Given a Gaussian primitive \(g\) with center position \(\mathbf{p}_g(t) \in \mathbb{R}^3\) at time \(t\), we define its bidirectional trajectories using forward and backward integration:

 where \(\boldsymbol{\psi}\in\mathbb{R}^3\) denotes a per-axis step size vector, and \(\odot\) indicates element-wise multiplication.
 Forward integration advects Gaussians along the predicted velocity direction, while backward integration propagates motion in the opposite direction.
 This bidirectional formulation allows the motion trajectories to loop back toward the initial configuration, helping maintain spatial coverage of the Gaussian distribution without introducing additional scene supervision.